brglackin/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.2
 ```

-The largest average number of steps is <b>206.2</b> which occurs in interval <b>835</b>.
+The largest average number of steps was **206.2**, occuring in interval **835**.

 ## Imputing missing values
-We first compute the number of rows with missing values:
+The number of rows with missing values was calculated:

 ```r